Steven MacLean (footballer): Yeovil Town

-Released by Plymouth at the end of the season, MacLean sought out other clubs and went on trial with Yeovil Town in July 2011.
-On 26 July 2011, MacLean officially joined Yeovil Town on a one-year deal.
-On Town's first match for the 2011–12 season, MacLean made his Yeovil debut in a 2–0 loss against Brentford.
-Also, on his debut, MacLean received a yellow card in the third minute.
-On 9 September 2011, MacLean and scored his first goals for Yeovil in a 4–3 loss against Preston.
-He also scored in a cup tie with AFC Bournemouth, also setting up Max Ehmer later in the game.
-His next goal was in a 3–2 defeat away to Bury, but his celebration was said to be a gesture towards new manager Gary Johnson.
-The incident was subject to an internal enquiry by the club and could have led to MacLean's contract being terminated, but two days late Johnson said that he was satisfied the gesture was just an "over-exuberant" celebration.
+MacLean sought out other clubs and went on trial with League One side Yeovil Town in July 2011.
+On 26 July 2011, he officially joined the Glovers on a one-year deal.

+On Yeovil Town's first match for the 2011–12 season, MacLean made his debut for the club in a 2–0 loss against Brentford, but he also received a yellow card in the third minute.
+A month later, on 9 September 2011, he scored his first goals for Yeovil Town in a 4–3 loss against Preston North End.
+A month later, on 3 October 2011, MacLean scored again and setting up the late goal consolation for Max Ehmer, in a 3–2 loss against AFC Bournemouth in the EFL Trophy.
+After missing three matches in late–October, he made his return as a late substitute, in a 2–2 draw against Exeter City on 19 November 2011.

+On 21 January 2012, MacLean scored his fourth goal for the club, in a 3–2 defeat away to Bury.
+However, he made a gesture towards new manager Gary Johnson.
+The incident was subject to an internal enquiry by Yeovil Town and could have led to MacLean's contract being terminated, but two days late Johnson said that he was satisfied the gesture was just an "over-exuberant" celebration.
+By the time MacLean was loaned out to Cheltenham Town, he made twenty–four appearances and scoring four times in all competitions.
+At the end of the 2011–12 season, MacLean was released by the Glovers.

 Cheltenham Town (loan)

 After Yeovil's game against Carlisle United, Johnson explained that he had received an approach from Robins manager Mark Yates, and with MacLean struggling to get minutes on the pitch at present, the Glovers boss told BBC Somerset that he could see it as suiting all parties.
-On 22 March 2012, it was confirmed that MacLean had completed a loan move to Cheltenham Town until the end of the season.
-He scored his first and only goal for Cheltenham in a 2–1 win at former club Plymouth Argyle on 5 May 2012.
+On 22 March 2012, it was confirmed that MacLean had completed a loan move to Cheltenham Town until the end of the season, which local newspaper Oxford Mail published an article a year prior "that the player has been a nemesis to them in the past", including scoring a hat–trick against them.

+He made his debut for the Robins, starting a match and playing 68 minutes before being substituted, in a 0–0 draw against Oxford United on 24 March 2012.
+He scored his first and only goal for Cheltenham Town in a 2–1 win at former club Plymouth Argyle on 5 May 2012.
+At the end of the 2011–12 season, MacLean made three appearances and scoring once in all competitions.

 St Johnstone

-MacLean signed a short-term contract with SPL club St Johnstone on 1 September 2012, making his debut as a late substitute in a 2–1 win over Celtic on 15 September.
-He scored his first goals for the club with a brace against Queen's Park in the Scottish League Cup on 25 September.
-Four days later, MacLean scored his first league goal in a 3–1 win over Dundee.
-However, he suffered a dislocated elbow during the match and was out of action for about six weeks He marked his recovery from injury, in a 1–1 draw against Inverness Caledonian Thistle on 27 October.
-The following month, MacLean signed a contract extension, keeping him at the club until the end of 2014.
-MacLean ended a run of seven games without scoring in a 2–2 draw against Hearts on 15 December 2012.
-Later in the season, MacLean was a regular in the first team, though his goalscoring form dropped, as he was used in more of a supporting role.
+MacLean signed a short-term contract with Scottish Premier League club St Johnstone on 1 September 2012.